Administration & Board of Directors

 Christie started her career in 1984 as a wildland firefighter for the US Forest Service.
 She worked her way up through the ranks working on engines, helitack, and hotshot and fuels crews, including Fuels Battalion, Forest Division Chief positions until moving to the USFS Regional Office as Regional Fuels and Fire Use Specialist.
 Christie has an A.S. in Forestry and Technical Fire Management Certification from Colorado State University.
 She promoted to the National Park Service Pacific West Regional Office 2004 -2014 where she held both the Deputy Regional Fire Management Officer Fuels and Operations positions.
 Christie retired with 30 years of federal service and moved to Marin County Fire after accepting the position of Vegetation Management Program Battalion Chief in November 2014.

-Fire Inspector, Liaison to Marin County Fire Prevention Officers
+Deputy Fire Marshal, Liaison to Marin County Fire Prevention Officers

 Kentfield Fire Protection District (2020)

-Larry started his fire service career in 2006, serving with the City of South San Francisco and Napa Fire Departments before joining Kentfield Fire Protection District in 2018.
+Larry started his fire service career in 2006, serving with the City of South San Francisco and Napa Fire Departments before joining the Kentfield Fire Protection District in 2018.
 During his time in Napa, Larry was part of the city’s emergency response and management of the 2014 South Napa Earthquake and the 2017 North Bay/Wine Country Fires.
 Throughout his career, Larry has excelled at the development and administration of fire prevention, inspection and investigation related programs.
+Larry is the Executive Officer of the Marin County Fire Investigation Team and the Vice-President of the Marin County Fire Prevention Officers.
 He holds professional certifications from California’s Office of the State Fire Marshal for Fire Prevention Officer, Fire Protection Specialist, Fire Plans Examiner and Fire Investigator.
 Larry resides in Novato with his wife and son.